Virtualaw · How the System Works

 Stage 6 covers what happens the moment the proposal lands in the client’s inbox — Sequence 2, the onboarding form, payment collection, and the three parallel outputs that fire when the client says yes.

-What Happens When a Client Accepts a Virtualaw Proposal — Invoice, Documents, and First Meeting in Parallel
+What Happens When a Client Accepts a Proposal — Invoice, Documents, and First Meeting in Parallel

 The attorney approved it.
 The proposal landed.
-Now — invoice, signed documents, and a booked first meeting, all fired simultaneously the moment a client says yes.
+Invoice, signed documents, and a booked first meeting — all fired simultaneously the moment a client says yes.

 The attorney has reviewed the draft and signed off.
 The proposal has been sent.
 This is the moment the pipeline has been building toward since the first contact.